LBRE Black Advisory Committee

 Welcome to the Stanford LBRE Black Advisory Committee!

-This site will provide useful information about the BAC's mission, vision, values, and resources to support LBRE's goal for DE&I and belonging.
+This site will provide useful information about the BAC's mission, vision, values, and resources to support LBRE's goal for creating a culture that respects and engages with people of all identities, and provides broad access to the opportunities and benefits of Stanford to everyone.

 Vision